-Graduated as a PhD from Trinity College, University of Cambridge, Professor Wenhua Shan is currently Vice President of the Judicial Case Academy of the Supreme People's Court of the People's Republic of China, on secondment from Xi'an Jiaotong University where he serves as Assistant President of the University, founding Dean of the School of Law, and Yangtze River Chair Professor of International Economic Law (by Ministry of Education, China).
-His research area is international and comparative law, particularly investment and trade laws.
-He has published over a dozen books by English and Chinese publishers including Oxford University Press (OUP) and numerous articles in journals such the European Journal of International Law and American Journal of Comparative Law.
+Professor Shan's research area is international and comparative law, particularly investment, trade and public international laws.
+He has published over a dozen books by English, Chinese and Russian publishers including Oxford University Press (OUP) and Cambridge University Press (CUP) and numerous articles in journals such the European Journal of International Law and American Journal of Comparative Law.

-As a "State Specially Recruited Expert" and "State Council Special Allowance Expert" by the Central Government of China, Arbitrator of China International Economic and Trade Arbitration Commission (CIETAC), Legal Advisor of the People's Government of Shaanxi Province and Senior Counsel of Beijing Kangda (Xi'an) Law Firm, Professor Shan has practiced international and Chinese laws since 1992.
+As a "State Specially Recruited Expert" and "State Council Special Allowance Expert" by the Central Government of China, an Expert Member of the International Commercial Experts Committee of the PRC Supreme People's Court, a Conciliator of the International Centre for the Settlement of Investment Disputes (ICSID), an Arbitrator of China International Economic and Trade Arbitration Commission (CIETAC) and other arbitration institutions, and a licensed PRC Attorney-at-Law, Professor Shan has practiced international and Chinese laws since 1992.
 He has led a team to provide comprehensive support for the Chinese government on certain key investment treaty negotiations, and for the CIETAC in the drafting of the CIETAC International Investment Arbitration Rules.
-He also advised foreign governments, international organizations, and transnational corporations on international investment, trade and arbitration matters.
+He also advised foreign governments, international organizations, and transnational corporations on aspects of international investment, trade and public international law matters.

-Professor Shan is a frequent speaker and has talked at European Parliament (Testimony on EU-China investment treaty), International Congress of Comparative Law (General Report on the Protection of Foreign Investment), Energy Charter Ministerial Conference (ISDS Reform), UNCTAD/APEC Regional IIA Training Course, American Society of International Law (ASIL) Annual Conference and the Society of International Economic Law (SIEL) Biennial Conference, among others.
+Professor Shan is a frequent speaker and has talked/taught at European Parliament (Testimony on EU-China investment treaty), International Congress of Comparative Law (General Report on the Protection of Foreign Investment), International Congress of Commercial Arbitration (Substantive aspects of international investment law), Energy Charter Ministerial Conference (ISDS Reform), UNCTAD/APEC Regional IIA Training Course, American Society of International Law (ASIL) Annual Conference and the Society of International Economic Law (SIEL) Biennial Conference, among others.